Cybersecurity firms eye India as attacks on world's IT hub rise

 "A lot of information about such breaches gets swept under the carpet."

-U.S.-based FireEye Inc (FEYE.O), which works with both the government and companies, said it was on track to spend $50 million on its India R&D centre for the five years to 2018.
+U.S.-based FireEye Inc, which works with both the government and companies, said it was on track to spend $50 million on its India R&D centre for the five years to 2018.

 "The amount of breaches in the western world is maybe two times, or three times, of that in India.
 But India is the IT back office of the world.
 If that image suffers, of our capabilities of IT and ITES, there's a lot to lose," Chonker said.